itsnotoger/pircbotx-twitch/README.md

+# Fork information

+See the master branch readme for what this branch is about.

+# Original readme

 **June 2015 NEWS:** We've moved from Google Code!
 [Issues, wiki, javadocs, and git mirror are on GitHub](https://github.com/TheLQ/PircBotX).
 [Mercurial mirror is on BitBucket](http://bitbucket.org/TheLQ/pircbotx)

 [Current Version: 2.0.1](https://github.com/TheLQ/pircbotx/wiki/Downloads) - See [Migration Guide to 2.x](https://github.com/TheLQ/pircbotx/wiki/MigrationGuide2) and [ChangeLog](https://github.com/TheLQ/pircbotx/wiki/ChangeLog#201---december-3rd-2013) for more information